JOguino/RBPi_Clock_Weather_Station/README.md

   * Tkinter (usually comes with python3)

 # Getting Started
-Boot Raspbian Imaga (as of writing this, Raspbian Stretch April 18, 2018)
+Boot Raspbian Image (as of writing this, Raspbian Stretch April 18, 2018)

 Set up wifi.

+Run following terminal commands.
 ```
 How to run via terminal